wdrbork/allergy-alert/reports/oct25.md

 - Work on developing README doc

 ### Jack Rosenbloom
-#### Last Week's Goals:
+#### Last Week’s Goals:
-- Learn css
+Last time my goal was to learn and become more familiar with css and make a mock website for our project.

 #### Progress and Issues:
-What I did:
+What I did: Began learning CSS, made a sample website with basic server connection through js.
+Also came up with ideas for the structure, design, and implementation of the website.

-What worked:
+What worked: I found that video tutorials, forums, and online resources were a great place to start adventuring into css and learn the basics.
+I also got into HTML because of this since HTML and CSS go hand in hand quite a bit during web development.

-What I learned:
+What I learned: I learned general structure and design elements in CSS, how to begin scaling projects, as well as some basic design principles in CSS.

-Where I had trouble:
+Where I had trouble: I didn’t have a ton of trouble since the hard part doesn’t come much until later when I have to connect the front end to the CSS for the website and configure all the fun stuff.
+Most of my work this week consisted of figuring out fundamentals, not diving into the upper echelons of css development.

-Where I am blocked:
+Where I am blocked: Not blocked yet.
+Just doing what I can and keeping up to date with the team.

 #### Plans for next week:
--
+- Polish mock website and create more design structure ideas.
--
+- Connect with team members to discuss further design choices.

 ### Aakanksh Yadav
 #### Last Week's Goals: